Garokk: Fictional character biography

 Garokk was originally a sailor from Great Britain, whose ship, the H.M.S.
 Drake, crashed on the shores of Antarctica during the 15th century.
 The sailor was swept overboard and taken by a warm stream to the Savage Land.
-Wandering the Savage Land, the sailor entered the lands of the Sun People, who worshipped the Sun god Garokk.
+Wandering the Savage Land, the sailor entered the lands of the Sun People, who worshipped the sun god Garokk.
 The sailor found a statue of Garokk with a cup beneath it.
 Thirsty, the sailor drank from the cup, but was chased off by the Sun People.
 The sailor escaped to the Kingdom of England, but found that he had become immortal after drinking the potion.
 Over time, the sailor's body became a living, organic, stone-like substance until he looked identical to the statue of Garokk.

+When the sailor, now known as the Petrified Man, returns to the Savage Land, he finds that its natives had been waging war as a form of worship, believing that he would return.
+He manages to stop a battle by dissolving the combatants' weapons, but goes insane and believes himself to be the god Garokk.
+Ka-Zar lures Garokk into an underground pool that removes his powers, causing him to age rapidly and die.

-Zaladane later captured adventurer Kirk Marston and magically resurrects Garokk in Marston's body, which is transformed into a duplicate of Garokk's own.
+Zaladane later captures adventurer Kirk Marston and magically resurrects Garokk in Marston's body, which is transformed into a duplicate of Garokk's own.
 With Zaladane, Garokk attempts to unite the Savage Land tribes by forcing them to erect a colossal city for them.
 Garokk and Zaladane battle the X-Men and Ka-Zar; Garokk is defeated by Cyclops and falls into a thermal shaft.
 The X-Men believe Garokk to be dead.
 The X-Men's enemy Magneto later learns that Garokk survived and was transformed into a half-molten, half-crystal form.
 Magneto forces Garokk to serve as the guardian of his Antarctic base.
 In this role, he battles the X-Man Storm, but again falls into a deep pit.

 Garokk survives and returned to his normal size and appearance.
 When the X-Men defeat the alien Terminus, leaving him to die, Garokk finds Terminus' armor and takes it for himself, devastating the Savage Land.
 The X-Men fought this "Terminus" and destroyed the armor to reveal Garokk.
-Garokk regained his free will and together with a machine made by the High Evolutionary, he restores the Savage Land to its original state.
+Garokk regains his free will and together with a machine made by the High Evolutionary, he restores the Savage Land to its original state.
 This process infuses Garokk's essence into the land, effectively killing him.

 Garokk returns years later as an enemy of Ka-Zar, but Ka-Zar defeats him.